KirklandLab/CutandTag_Alignment_QC/README.md

 ## 13) Authorship & Contributions

-**Kevin A. Boyd** – Designed and implemented the Snakemake workflow for a Slurm-managed HPC environment, modularized the pipeline structure, implemented the processing steps, integrated duplicate capping, downsampling, signal normalization, target-scaled BigWig support, quality control plots, and documentation.
+**Kevin A. Boyd** – Designed and implemented the Snakemake workflow for a Slurm managed HPC environment, modularized the pipeline structure, implemented the processing steps, integrated duplicate capping, downsampling, signal normalization, target scaled BigWig support, quality control plots, and documentation.

 **Jacob Kirkland** – Principal Investigator; provided project direction, conceptual guidance, and experimental data for pipeline development.

-This work was developed under the guidance of Jacob Kirkland as part of a COBRE-funded collaborative effort.
+This work was developed under the guidance of Jacob Kirkland as part of a COBRE funded collaborative effort.
 While the pipeline was built specifically for use within the Kirkland Lab, it is broadly applicable to CUT&Tag data analysis in other research settings.

 ---